-If the chain tension is too high, the components of the secondary power train (chain, engine sprocket, rear sprocket, bearings in transmission and rear wheel) are under additional load.
-Apart from premature wear, in extreme cases the chain can rupture or the countershaft of the transmission can break.
-On the other hand, if the chain is loose, it can fall off the engine sprocket or the rear sprocket and block the rear wheel or damage the engine.
-Check the chain tension and correct if necessary.
+If the chain is too taut, the components of the secondary power transmission (chain, engine sprocket, rear sprocket, bearings in the transmission and in the rear wheel) will be under additional load.
+In addition to premature wear, this can cause the chain or the countershaft of the transmission to break in extreme cases.
+If the chain is too loose, however, it may fall off the engine sprocket or rear sprocket and block the rear wheel or damage the engine.
+Ensure that the chain tension is correct and adjust it if necessary.

-- Raise the motorcycle with the lift stand. ( p.
-37) - Push the chain upward at the end of the chain sliding guard to measure chain tension
+Push the chain upward at the end of the chain sliding guard to measure chain tension a.

-The upper chain section • must be taut.
+The upper chain section 1 must be taut.